Energy-Pathways-Group/GLOceanKit/Matlab/WaveVortexModel/Documentation/WebsiteDocumentation/developers-guide/class-annotations.md

  end
 ```

 requires the size and number of grid points, but everything else can be set by a default value.
-This is create when creating a new model, however, to recover an instance with the exact same *state* requires all properties, including optional properties, to be specified.
+This works when creating a new model, however, to recover an instance with the exact same *state* requires all properties, including optional properties, to be specified.
 Hence, this class would need to list `Lx`, `Ly`, `Nx`, `Ny`, `shouldAntialias`, etc. as `+classRequiredPropertyNames` in order to save and then restore the state from those saved values.
 Additionally, because the class constructor follows a specialized pattern, the class needs to define a static method `+waveVortexTransformFromFile()` with a custom implementation.

 Where this gets complicated is with multiple inheritance.
 A class inheriting annotations from multiple classes is one thing, but then it also has to initialize each of the super classes correctly.
 The rules are as follows: